-KAAS (KEGG Automatic Annotation Server) provides functional annotation of genes in a genome by BLAST comparisons against a manually curated set of ortholog groups in KEGG GENES.
-The result contains KO (KEGG Orthology) assignments and automatically generated KEGG pathways.
-This server is used internally to annotate DGENES for draft genomes and EGENES for EST contigs.
+KAAS (KEGG Automatic Annotation Server) provides functional annotations of genes in a genome by amino acid sequence comparisons against a manually curated set of ortholog groups in KEGG GENES.
+The result contains KO (KEGG Orthology) assignments and automatically generated KEGG pathways and functional classifications.
+This server is used internally to annotate query genes for the MAPLE functional evaluator.

 Normally query sequences are amino acid sequences representing a set of protein-coding genes in a complete genome.
-KO assignments are based on results from BLASTP.
+KO assignments are based on results from the homology search tools listed above, where BLAST also allow nucleotide sequences as queries.

 Check the "Nucleotide" checkbox if queries are nucleotide sequences representing a set of EST contigs or ESTs.
 In this case, KO assignments are based on results from BLASTX and TBLASTN.

-In both cases sequences should be in multi-FASTA format with unique IDs.
+In both cases sequences should be in multi-FASTA format with unique IDs that should not include tab characters.

 The URL to access the results will be sent to this address after the assignments are completed.